FMTools/splar/README.md

 ### Usage

-If you use Maven, you must install first the SPLAR library, and use the following dependency declaration:
+If you use Maven, you must install the SPLAR library and use the following dependency declaration:

 ```xml
 <dependency>